Is the anti-Trump ‘resistance’ starting to find its voice again?

 “Because it’s going to be about numbers.
 It’s going to be about outnumbering the oppression, so that the folks who are defending a democracy outnumber those who are not.”

-With reporting from staff writers Caitlin Babcock in Washington; Ali Martin in Los Angeles; Cameron Pugh in New York; and Jingnan Peng in Boston.
+Staff writers Caitlin Babcock reported from Washington; Ali Martin reported from Los Angeles; Cameron Pugh reported from New York; and Jingnan Peng reported from Boston.